Destinations Greece The Peloponnese

 Messinia coast

-The two Venetian sea-castles on Messinia's south coast — Methoni's Bourtzi sea tower is the postcard, Koroni's hilltop walls have the long view.
-Half-day from Costa Navarino; lunch at Klimataria in Methoni village afterwards.
+The two Venetian sea-castles on Messinia’s south coast: Methoni’s Bourtzi sea tower is the one you’ll photograph, and Koroni’s hilltop walls have the long view.
+A half-day from Costa Navarino, with lunch at Klimataria in Methoni village afterwards.

 €6 each